Alaska Fall Photo Workshop

 - Sturdy tripod and ballhead

 - Digital SLR or Mirrorless Camera Body.
+Having 2 camera bodies will greatly reduce the number of lens changes.

 - Fast wide angle lens in the 14-35mm range.
 We recommend a lens that is f/2.8 or faster for night photography.